 In this section, the problem of finding shortest paths between all pairs of vertices of graph is considered.
 Given a weighted, directed graph G = (V, E) with a weight function $\omega: E \to \mathbb{R}$ that maps edges to real valued weights.
 The objective is to find, for every pair of vertices $u, v \in V$, the shortest path from u to v.
 In addition the weight of a path is the sum of the weights of its edges.
-The all-pairs shortestpaths problem, can be solved, by running a single-source shortest-paths algorithm |V|times, once for each node as the source.
-In some particular case where all edge weights are nonnegative, Dijkstra's algorithm [28], can be used for solving the problem.
+The all-pairs shortest-paths problem, can be solved, by running a single-source shortest-paths algorithm |V| times, once for each node as the source.
+In some particular case, where all edge weights are nonnegative, Dijkstra's algorithm [28] can be used for solving the problem.
 If the linear-array implementation of the min-priority queue is used, then the running time is $O(V^3 + VE) = O(V^3)$.
-Furthemore, the binary min-heap implementation of the min-priority queue generate a running time of $O(VE \ lq \ V)$, which is an improvement if the graph is sparse.
-If the graph contains the negative-weight edges, then Dijkstra's algorithm can not be used.
-Alternatively, the slower Bellman-Ford algorithm can be run, once from each node.
-The resulting running time is then $O(V^2E)$, which on a dense graph is $O(V^4)$.
-In addition, for solving the all-pairs shortest paths problem on sparse graphs the Johnson's algorithm is used, for more details see [28].
+Furthemore, the binary min-heap implementation of the min-priority queue generate a running time of O(VE lg V), which is an improvement, if the graph is sparse.
+If the graph contains the negativeweight edges, then Dijkstra's algorithm can not be used.
+Alternatively, the Bellman-Ford algorithm can be run, once from each node.
+The resulting running time is then $O(V^2E)$, which results to $O(V^4)$ on a dense graph.
+In addition, for solving the all-pairs shortest paths problem on sparse graphs the Johnson's algorithm is used.
+For more details see [28].
 In contrast to the single-source algorithms, which assume a distance-list representation of the graph, the Floyd-Warshall algorithm uses a distance-matrix representation.